Skip to Content

 • Deluxe Whaleshark Swim

 Day 15: Whale Shark Swim.
-On this unforgettable day in the World Heritage-listed Ningaloo Marine Park, you'll encounter the world's largest fish, the whale shark.
-Early in the day, you'll board a well-equipped vessel that will use light aircraft to locate these magnificent fish for optimal viewing opportunities.
+Spend an unforgettable day in the World Heritage-listed Ningaloo Marine Park encountering the world's largest fish, the whale shark.
+The experience begins early aboard a well-equipped vessel that works with a spotter aircraft to locate whale sharks and provide optimal viewing and swimming opportunities.

-The crew, including marine biologists, will provide educational talks about the area's rich biodiversity and the whale sharks' behaviours, feeding patterns, and identification tips.
-They'll also instruct you on how to safely and effectively swim with these gentle giants.
-A guide will accompany you in the water at all times to ensure a safe experience.
-The return journey often features sightings of other megafauna, such as Humpback Whales, Manta Rays, and various dolphins.
-Meals and refreshments are provided throughout the day, ending with a celebratory glass of champagne or light beer.
+The return journey often features sightings of other megafauna such as Humpback Whales, Manta Rays, and several dolphin species.
+Meals and refreshments are provided throughout the day, concluding with a celebratory glass of champagne or light beer.

 Day 16: Perth.
 Depart Exmouth on a flight back to Perth for an option extension below.